 View Assigned Tasks: Method 2The second way is to go into your account settings and turn on the "Assignor" field.
 This will add a field to each task that will display who assigned it.
-You can also reveal the action menu by clicking on the icon and it will display the assignor's name.
+You can also reveal the action menu by clicking on the task's Action Icon and it will display the assignor's name.

-Re-Assigning TasksIf you want to reassign an existing task to someone else, you can click on the sharing icon and then choose the Reassign option.
+Re-Assigning TasksIf you want to reassign an existing task to someone else, you can click on the task's Collaboration Icon and then choose the Reassign option.
 The task will leave your list and will go onto their list.
 It is now their responsibility.

 Your folders, contexts, goals and locations are different from your collaborator's folders, contexts, goals and locations.
 When you reassign a task to someone, the folder, context, goal and location will be set to "none" because it is not currently possible to link up these values.
 If your collaborator has not given you permission to view the "no folder" folder, it is possible that you could reassign a task to them that you would then no longer be able to see.